-WHILE OUR FORM II (EIGHTH GRADE) LIBERAL ARTS CURRICULUM Is SIMILAR TO THE FORM I YEAR, OUR EXPECTATIONS HAVE CHANGED AND THE WORKLOAD Is ADJUSTed ACCORDINGLY.
-FORM II BOYS ARE MORE MATURE AND ABLE TO HANDLE GREATER RESPOnSIBILITY.
+FORM II (Eighth Grade) BOYS ARE gaining MATURity AND are ABLE TO HANDLE GREATER RESPOnSIBILITY.
 THEY UNDERSTAND INFERENCES AND SYMBOLISM.
 THEY ARE BECOMING YOUNG MEN.
-THEY ARE LEADERS WHO SEE OPPORTUNITIES TO CREATE CHANGE AND LEAVE A LEGACY IN CROSMAN HALL.
-THEY ARE A POSITIVE INFLUENCE ON OUR MIDDLE SCHOOL COMMUNITY AND are poised for success in HIGH SCHOOL.
+THEY ARE LEADERS WHO SEE OPPORTUNITIES TO CREATE CHANGE AND LEAVE A LEGACY IN our middle school.
+THEY ARE A POSITIVE INFLUENCE ON OUR COMMUNITY AND are poised for success in HIGH SCHOOL.

 Our Form II boys are the leaders of the division and they model to our younger boys the academic excellence, sportsmanship, respect, and behavior that we expect of all our students.
 We teach them the difference between giving and taking, rights and privileges, expected actions and exceptional actions, so they can learn to make good decisions on their own.